joaoocb/simple-raffle/README.md

 # Simple Raffle Contract

 This project demonstrates a basic implementation of a raffle contract using Solidity.
-Users can enter the raffle by spending a specified amount of Ether, and the winner is randomly selected.
+Users can initiate various raffles and participate by spending a predetermined amount of Ether.
+A winner is randomly selected after the end of a raffle.

 ## Getting Started